');

 About Auburn, KS

-Auburn is a small community in Kansas with a population of 1,185 residents.
-The median household income is $63,382 per year, which is near the national average.
-The median age in Auburn is 37.2 years.
+Auburn is a small town located in Kansas with a population of 1,185 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,382 per year, which is 16% below the national median of $75,149.
+The median age of 37.2 years is close to the US median age of 38.9 years.

 Cost of Living in Auburn, KS